Notturno (Schubert): Formal structure

 The Notturno is in extended ternary form (ABABA).
 The first episode is in the 'Neapolitan' key, the flattened supertonic major (theoretically F flat, but written as E major).
 The main melodic idea of the episode is a three-note, dotted figure, which has an almost martial, march-like quality, despite the continued slowness of the music's underlying tempo, thus providing a contrast with the opening section while not disturbing the unity of the piece.

 The second episode repeats the material of the first episode, but in the submediant major (C major).

 The transition back to the opening material at the end of both episodes incorporates a long dominant preparation.
 The first of these transitions starts in F major, the key in which the first episode has ended, and progresses by a series of modulations to the home key of E flat, anchored by a bass line descending largely by step.

 The second transition is tonally unnecessary, in the sense that the episode has already landed back on the tonic, E flat, with an emphatic cadence; but Schubert disguises this fact by carrying out a feint towards F major again, the key in which the first episode had ended.
 This excursion Schubert uses as an opportunity for further harmonic progressions.

 In its third and final appearance the opening tune is decorated with trills in the upper register of the piano.

-Use in the media

-The Notturno was used intermittently in the background during BBC Radio 4's July 2008 serialisation of Henry James's The Portrait of a Lady.
-It is also played during the end scene of the film Shall We Kiss?, as well as in some episodes of the third season of the American television series Hannibal.